socialitylab/socialitylab.github.io/team/index.md

 <img src="/images/evan_leacox.jpg" alt="Evan Leacox" width="200"/>
 <h3 style="text-align: center;">Evan Leacox; PhD student; Washington State</h3>

 Evan’s interested in how adaptive governance emerges from environmental uncertainty, especially (1) what supports and limits diverse social collaboration, and (2) when and why people are patient with the - often slow - process of cultural and institutional change and transformation.
 He focuses primarily on how people are approaching equitable, community-led Social-Ecological System stewardship networks in the Columbia River Basin.
 Evan prioritizes a collaborative, community-engaged research approach to support theory development and cultural research that is guided by, and seeks to contribute to applied, community-identified interests.
 Evan is a trainee in [WSU’s Rivers, Watersheds, and Communities program](https://nrt-rwc.wsu.edu/), where he has an NSF-funded graduate research fellowship.
+Before joining WSU, Evan worked in the nonprofit sector, focusing on sustainable agriculture and community engagement.
 <br />
 <br />
 <br />